squidfunk/mkdocs-material/docs/plugins/optimize.md

 ### When to use it

-It's generally recommended to use the plugin, as media files are optimized automatically without the need for configuration, ensuring that your site loads as fast as possible.
-Optimized media files are one of the key components for a good and consistent ranking in search engines.
+It's generally recommended to use the plugin, as media files are optimized automatically without the need for intervention, ensuring that your site loads as fast as possible.
+Optimized media files are one of the key components for a high and consistent ranking in search engines.

 Additionally, the plugin can be combined with other built-in plugins that Material for MkDocs offers, in order to create sophisticated